gui1080/gui1080/README.md

 - 📫 Public email: g_braga_545@protonmail.com
 - 🤔 Personal interests: PC building (thanks r/pcmasterrace), music, the stock market, amateur photography, jogging/hiking, RPGs/D&D, Magic: The Gathering (I'm into Commander and Pauper), Vampire: The Eternal Struggle, Keyforge and some boardgames (Munchkin, Coup, Quartz, Binding of Isaac: Four Souls and others).
 - :trollface: This profile looks better with dark mode, highly recommended.
-- :bolivia: :us: :brazil:
+- I'm a native :brazil: Portuguese speaker, but I know :bolivia: Spanish and :us: English!

-## You can find me on

 ## Some of my skills and interests!